 Auditing of the quality management system

-The quality in the activities is monitored with the support of annual quality reports and in two internal quality discussions with the departments and units.
+The quality in the activities is monitored with the support of annual quality reports and in two internal quality discussions with the schools and units.
 The Management group regularly follows up on how Arcada’s operations are running and how the development work is actualized.

 The Board of the University follows up on how the functions are developed in accordance with the strategy of the university and how the functions are adapted to changes in the operational environment.